 • 2/3 cup frozen organic tri-color sliced carrots

 • 1 can Organic Kidney Beans, drained and rinsed

 • 1 can Organic Diced Tomatoes & Fire Roasted W/ Organic Green Chiles

 • 1 cup Beyond Meat Feisty “Beef” Crumbles (optional)

 • Pepper (to taste)

 • Himalayan sea salt (to taste)

 Sauté onions, garlic and shredded carrot in 1/2 T olive oil and a little veggie broth (if you are a fat/oil advocate, you may wish to use more oil, but I find this sufficient, as I get my fats other ways throughout the day rather than from processed oils) till soft.
 Add spices to taste (I eyeball, sorry, but probably at least a teaspoon or two of all except the jalapeno).
 If you’re using “meat,” add and “brown” it now, adding a bit of liquid to keep from sticking.

 Add chopped cabbage and enough broth to simmer.
 When cabbage is soft, add rest of broth, frozen veggies, rinsed beans, and canned tomatoes (i’m pretty unceremonious about this!
 I just dump it all in).
 Add enough fresh filter water to bring the level up to about 3 quarts.
 Add spices to taste.

-Of course, you can vary the veggies however you like, and for example I mixed shredded and sliced carrot only because that was what I had around; my soups are often borne of “leftover syndrome.” 🙂 (The pretty purple carrots in the sliced frozen mix added to the hue theme!)
+Of course, you can vary the veggies however you like.
+And I mixed shredded and sliced carrot only because that was what I had around; my soups are often borne of “leftover syndrome.” 🙂 (The pretty purple carrots in the sliced frozen mix added to the hue theme!)
 Potatoes would probably be traditional to add to a soup like this as well, if you eat those.
 Might as well go red or purple on those too!
 I might add some riced cauliflower next time, if not the red quinoa.